grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 excerpt: 'How to run large-scale k6 tests without distributed-execution'
 ---

-A common misconception about load testing is that it requires [distributed execution](#distributed-execution) (that is, load generated from multiple machines).
-This isn't the case with k6.

-This document explains how to launch a large-scale k6 test on a single machine.
+k6 can generate a lot of load from a single machine.
+With proper monitoring and script optimization, you might be able to run a rather large load test without needing [distributed execution](#distributed-execution).
+This document explains how to launch such a test, and some of the aspects you should be aware of.

 Maximizing the load a machine generates is a multi-faceted process, which includes:

 - Changing operating system settings to increase the default network and user limits.